datacommonsorg/docsite/api/rest/query.md

 *   `sparql`: A SPARQL query string.

-**Optional Arguments**:

-*   `key`: Your API key.

 ## How to construct a request to the property value endpoint

 ### Step 1: Assembling the information you will need

 This endpoint makes it possible to query the Data Commons knowledge graph using SPARQL.
-SPARQL is a query language developed to retrieve data from websites whose data is formulated using [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework).
+SPARQL is a query language developed to retrieve data from websites.
 It leverages the graph structure innate in the data it queries to return specific information to an end user.

 ### Step 2: Creating the request